This week Audible has a big sale going on (pretty much all their audiobooks are on sale right now!).

 1 hour 12 minutes

 If you have a non-fiction lover, these short middle grade books about big historical events are really fun and high action.
 They’re a perfect fit for reluctant readers, especially those with low patience for made up stories.
-(All the books in the series are this price!).
+(All the books in the series are on sale!).

 3 hours 12 minutes